 Student Financial Services

 Troy, AL 36079

-Tuition payments can also be paid by credit card using the Trojan Web Express.
+Tuition payments can also be paid by credit card using Student Self Service.

 The PACAF contract stipulates the tuition refund policy for Troy Pacific programs.
 Applying this formula to Troy Pacific course formats yields the following:

-Withdraw at the end of term’s second week
+Withdraw at the end of term’s second week: 50% refund